bkarich/kb-chat-desktop/README.md

 Config
 ======
-If you'd like the packaged Element to have a configuration file, you can create a config directory and place `config.json` in there, then specify this directory with the `--cfgdir` option to `yarn run fetch`, eg:
+If you'd like the packaged KB-Chat to have a configuration file, you can create a config directory and place `config.json` in there, then specify this directory with the `--cfgdir` option to `yarn run fetch`, eg:
 ```